-Giving preschool children the opportunity to learn another language.
+Giving preschool children the opportunity to learn in another language.

 About the program

-In consultation with their preschool communities, early childhood services can choose to take part in one of the following language programs:
+Early childhood services will take part in one of the following language programs:

 Learn languages at kindergarten:

-- children will learn in another language for up to three hours per week
+- children learn in another language for up to three hours per week

-- children will learn in another language for up to seven and a half hours per week
+- children learn in another language for half of their kindergarten program each week

 - languages spoken by children who are newly arrived or have refugee backgrounds

-- the potential for continuity in language education at nearby primary schools
+- continuity with language education at nearby primary schools.

 Benefits of learning a language in the early years

-Education experts have found that there are many benefits to children learning another language at young age, including:
+Education experts have found that there are many benefits to children learning in another language at a young age, including:

 - increased literacy